Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Dynamical generation of Dicke states with a local control

 The Dicke-state generation problem under consideration is that of engineering a target state of a closed quantum system -- up to an unimportant global phase -- in a finite time $T$.
 Therefore, the relevant figure of merit in this problem is the target-state fidelity

-i.e. the module squared of the overlap between the actual state $|\psi(t=T)\rangle$ of the system at time $t=T$ and the target Dicke state $|D^{N}_a \rangle$; the state $|\psi(t=T)\rangle$ is given by $U(t=T)|\psi(t=0)\rangle$, where $U(t)$ is the time-evolution operator of the system, i.e. the one corresponding to the Hamiltonian in Eq.~\eqref{TotalHamIsoHeisZCtrl} [for details of the numerical evaluation of $U(t)$, see Sec.~\eqref{MethodsOptCtrl} below].
-For each choice of the target Dicke state (i.e. for each different choice of $N$ and $a$), the aim is to find the time dependence $B(t)$ of the control field that maximizes the state fidelity.
+i.e., the module squared of the overlap between the actual state $|\psi(t=T)\rangle$ of the system at time $t=T$ and the target Dicke state $|D^{N}_a \rangle$; the state $|\psi(t=T)\rangle$ is given by $U(t=T)|\psi(t=0)\rangle$, where $U(t)$ is the time-evolution operator of the system, i.e., the one corresponding to the Hamiltonian in Eq.~\eqref{TotalHamIsoHeisZCtrl} [for details of the numerical evaluation of $U(t)$, see Sec.~\eqref{MethodsOptCtrl} below].